Pre-owned business jet shortage drives sellers' market, demand for new luxury planes

 After a turbulent 2020 due to COVID-19, the rush toward private transport is so marked that some buyers are snapping up second-hand planes before fully inspecting the wares as the market shifts toward sellers, lawyers and brokers said.

-That is expected to push up demand for new jets from planemakers like General Dynamics Corp's (GD.N) Gulfstream, Textron Inc (TXT.N) and Bombardier Inc (BBDb.TO) since buyers have fewer pre-owned options, and the price gap between old and new narrows.
+That is expected to push up demand for new jets from planemakers like General Dynamics Corp’s Gulfstream, Textron Inc and Bombardier Inc since buyers have fewer pre-owned options, and the price gap between old and new narrows.

 “There are virtually no young pre-owned aircraft available - good news for would-be sellers and for (planemakers),” said aviation analyst Rolland Vincent.